Constitutional By-law of the

 7.01 The position of G.L.H.A.
 President shall be elected annually at the Annual General Meeting.
 The G.L.H.A.
 President shall perform duties as may, from time to time, to be determined by the board.
 To be eligible for election to the position of GLHA President, a candidate must.
 For corporate purposes only they will be President of the G.L.H.A.
 The elected individual may not serve on another member partner board and be considered for the role of President of the GLHA.
 If an individual is elected for this position.
 An alternative will have to be elected to serve in their position at the affiliated association, or the position will have to be filled by another candidate.

 a) deliver to the G.L.H.A.
-Secretary on or before the 1st day of May proceeding the Annual General Meeting a type of written notice disclosing their name and their agreement, as evidenced by their signature, to serve if elected and the name and signature of the Members nominating and seconding the nominee.
+Secretary on or before the first day of May proceeding the Annual General Meeting a type of written notice disclosing their name and their agreement, as evidenced by their signature, to serve if elected and the name and signature of the Members nominating and seconding the nominee.

 b) be eighteen (18) years of age or older: